LGC Ltd: First Government Chemist

-In 1911 the Government Laboratory became an independent department of government (the smallest one under the Treasury) as the Department of the Government Chemist.
+In 1911, the Government Laboratory became an independent government department, the Department of the Government Chemist.
 The Principal, Dr James Dobbie, was the first to be given the new title of Government Chemist.
 The analysis of tobacco remained a substantial part of the work, being greatly increased during World War I because of supplies to troops.
 Demand increased with interwar legislation, and the Laboratory had to do considerable original research to develop new and better analysis methods.
 The number of routine samples between 1920 and 1939 went from 199,388 to 430,314.
 It was also asked by the government to look into methods associated with the carriage of dangerous goods, atmospheric pollution, and the possible dangers to health arising from the use of tetraethyllead in motor fuel.
 World War II produced a peak demand of 560 354 samples.

 Creation of the Laboratory of the Government Chemist

-In 1959 the Government Laboratory ceased to be a separate department but instead was under the Department of Scientific and Industrial Research, and in 1963 moved to new premises in Cornwall House, Waterloo, London as the Laboratory of the Government Chemist.
+In 1959, the Government Laboratory ceased to be a separate department but instead was brought under the Department of Scientific and Industrial Research.
+In 1963 it moved to new premises in Cornwall House, Waterloo, London as the Laboratory of the Government Chemist.
 In 1989 it was changed into an Executive Agency under the Department of Trade and Industry.
 This gave it the remit to seek outside work (which it already did to a significant extent) and earn income to fully cover costs, while having more management autonomy.
 It also moved to new premises in Teddington.

-Privatization
+Privatisation

-As part of a general programme of privatization of public services by the government, Michael Heseltine announced that Laboratory of the Government Chemist would become an independent non-profit distributing company limited by guarantee, or could possibly be bought by a company or institution which could show that it would remain sufficiently independent to fulfill its statutory duties.
+As part of a general programme of privatisation of public services by the government, Michael Heseltine announced that Laboratory of the Government Chemist would become an independent, non-profit company limited by guarantee, or could possibly be bought by a company or institution which could show that it would remain sufficiently independent to fulfil its statutory duties.
 However, the undertakings required to meet these obligations indefinitely meant that 40 initial expressions of interest produced only three considered suitable to bid, and no actual bids.
 A consortium of Laboratory employees, the Royal Society of Chemistry and 3i put together a bid in 1995, which was accepted, taking the form of a management buyout.
 It became LGC Ltd in February 1996.

-Post Privatization
+Post privatisation

 Since privatisation, LGC has changed ownership and significantly expanded its activities.
-Valued at £3 million when privatized, it was sold for £80 million in 2003 to LGV, part of Legal & General, who sold it in 2010 to Bridgepoint Capital for the sum of £257 million, who in turn sold it in 2015 to Kohlberg Kravis Roberts.
+Valued at £3 million when privatised, it was sold for £80 million in 2003 to LGV, part of Legal & General, who sold it in 2010 to Bridgepoint Capital for £257 million, who in turn sold it in 2015 to KKR.
 In 2020, KKR sold LGC to a consortium led by private equity companies Cinven and Astorg.